- Well run – friendly atmosphere.

 Anyone can recommend films, just let us know your ideas when you attend one of our screenings, or use the online ‘Suggestion Box‘ (on the right).

-To promote the films in the village, we send out reminders and posters throughout the village.
-Details of our forthcoming films, including video trailers, can been seen on this web page.
+Details of our forthcoming films, including video trailers, reviews etc. can been seen on this web page.
 (We also include them in the monthly edition of “Asby Matters”).

 If you are arriving in time to watch the film and have a relaxing evening with friends, there isn’t much more you need to know.
 Just pay on the door, grab yourself a drink and sit down to enjoy the film.

-We generally serve hot drinks at the start and ice creams with other usual cinema refreshments available at the interval.
-You are also welcome to bring your own drinks, or you can pop out to the pub next door and bring drinks back to the film (so long as you return your glasses afterwards).
+You are also welcome to bring your own drinks (we have plenty of glasses), or you can pop out to the pub next door and bring drinks back to the hall (so long as you return your glasses afterwards).
+The pub also does takeaway pizzas that you are welcome to bring along.

 If you would like to know more about the cinema project in Asby or would like to become involved in some way, please do get in touch.
 We would love to be able to do more with the evenings, perhaps more themed nights or discussion groups after the more thought provoking films.
-We currently have a very small ‘core group’ and so we can only do this with more helpers involved, so we’d love to hear from you.
+We’d love to hear from you.

 We particularly welcome the involvement of young people.
 When the cinema project was first set up there was a requirement for the committee to consist of at least 50% under 16 year olds.
 The aim was to encourage young people to do more for their local communities.
 Although this is no longer a formal requirement for the funding of the project, we would like to continue with this ethos in Asby.